Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

+In this context, an interesting question to ask is: can symmetry-breaking extended defects result in a tunneling conductance and critical field that has $C_{2}$ symmetry with respect to the direction of the external magnetic field \textit{without impacting the symmetry of the superconducting order parameter?} To this effect, we observe that while an isolated point defect (vacancy) is expected to have its spin aligned with the $z$-axis, the same does not hold near an extended defect, where the local $C_{3}$ symmetry is broken and the $d$-orbitals of the Nb dangling bond states can mix.
+In this case the orbital magnetic moment can point along an in-plane direction determined by the linear defect.

+According to our theory, the defect-induced broadening of the tunneling peaks and the pair breaking by the magnetic field will depend on the angle between the direction of the applied magnetic field and the orientation of the extended defect within the basal plane of NbSe$_{2}$.
+The extended defects broaden the superconducting density of states near the conductance peak, break the $C_{3}$ rotational symmetry at or slightly below $T_{c}$, in agreement with the existing experimental observations \cite{cho2020distinct,hamill2021two}.
+If these point defects have a finite magnetic moment, they can also indirectly trigger an anisotropy in the magnetoresistance near $T_{c}$ by generating an easy-axis magnetic anisotropy of the defect.

+This provides an immediate explanation of the $\pi$-periodic angular dependence (\textit{i.e., a} $C_{2}$ rather than $C_{3}$ symmetry) the in-plane magnetoresistance either in the transition region centered at $T_{c}$ \cite{hamill2021two} or slightly below $T_{c}$ \cite{cho2020distinct}, without invoking an {\it ad hoc} assumption about nematic superconductivity (admittedly, our interpretation assumes an in-plane easy axis for magnetic defects pinned to extended defects, but this is plausible from a materials science point of view.)

-We have presented a detailed analysis of tunneling in NbSe$_{2}$/CrBr$_{3}$/NbSe$_{2}$ heterostructures.
-We find CrBr$_{3} $ leads to a proximity-induced magnetic moment in NbSe$_{2}$ that manifests in exchange splitting of the NbSe$_{2}$ states.
-We show the states at the $\Gamma$-valley contribute the most to the tunneling conductance, as opposed to the states centered around the \textrm{K}-point that are often considered in such analyses.
-The states at $\Gamma$ that tunnel across the heterostructure scatter off of paramagnetic point defects, which leads to a pronounced broadening of the tunneling peaks and a modest enhancement of the superconducting gap when the magnetic exchange field is in-plane.
+In summary, using first-principles calculations and an analytical theory for Ising superconductivity we have systematically investigated proximity induced effects in NbSe$_2$/CrBr$_3$ heterostructures.
+We find CrBr$_{3}$ leads to a proximity-induced exchange splitting of the NbSe$_{2}$ states and that the NbSe$_2$ states at $\Gamma$ contribute the most to tunneling.
+Scattering of the NbSe$_2$ states at $\Gamma$ off of paramagnetic point defects leads to a pronounced broadening of the tunneling peaks, a modest enhancement of the superconducting gap when the magnetic exchange field is in-plane.
+Within the same framework, extended linear defects generate two-fold oscillations of the critical field, seen in experiments.
+Finally, we find point defects such as selenium vacancies acquire a finite magnetization of a sizeable length scale, which can explain the finite hysteresis in the conductance.
+Last but not least, we predict two effects that can be verified by future experiments (and may have more theoretical ramifications than discussed here): spin-filtering when tunneling through the CrBr$_3$ barrier and anticorrelation between the SOC and the tunneling probability.